 I am currently a sixth-year PhD candidate in History and Teaching Fellow at Yale University.
 I received my B.A. in History from The City College of New York and CUNY Baccalaureate for Unique and Interdisciplinary Studies.

-My field is early American history, primarily eighteenth-century political culture and intellectual history.
-I am especially interested in the later colonial period and the coming of the American Revolution, particularly in the Middle Colonies.
-I am also interested in the Enlightenment, print culture, and history of the book in the colonial period, as well as the history of New York City.
+My field is early American history, within which I focus primarily on intersections between culture and politics in the long eighteenth century.
+I am especially interested in the origins and causes of the American Revolution, cultural memory in early America, the American Enlightenment, print culture, and colonial New York City.

-I also write about the intersections between the eighteenth century and our current political culture.
 I am a Contributing Editor of The Junto: A Group Blog on Early American History and have contributed to numerous other websites.
-I am also both a contributor and the producer of The JuntoCast, a semi-monthly podcast about early American history.
+I am also both a contributor and the producer of The JuntoCast, the first podcast devoted to early American history.
 In addition, I am also a Research Assistant at the Papers of Benjamin Franklin at Yale University.
 Finally, I have served as a historical consultant for a number of projects, including auctions and television documentaries.